 - M12 gib screws - 30 Nm or 22 Ft. lbs.

-If we can be of any further help please contact us
+If we can be of any further assistance, please feel free to contact us